After you apply – Powers of attorney

 If you’re coming to VCAT, look at the location and plan how to get there.

-Most hearings are held at the William Cooper Justice Centre.
+Most hearings are held at 55 King Street, Melbourne.
 If there’s a suburban or regional VCAT venue close to the represented person, we hold the hearing there if it’s possible.

 At a final hearing, all parties can present their case, ask questions and give evidence in front of a VCAT member.
 Interested parties may also be involved.